cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 ### Managing Tasks

-Once a task has been fully specified, it can be submitted to the queue.
+Once a task has been fully specified, it can be submitted to the manager.
 `submit` returns a unique taskid that can be helpful when later referring to a task: